-Chartered fellows are role models by their experience, qualifications, and expertise.
-Chartered members are entitled to use post-nominal of CFIOSH after their name and they can equally use chartered safety and health practitioner as their designation.
+Chartered fellows are role models of their experience, qualifications, and expertise.
+Chartered members are entitled to use the post-nominal of CFIOSH after their name and they can equally use chartered safety and health practitioner as their designation.

 Being an IOSH member is a plus with so many benefits to you as a health and safety professional.

 That being said, I don’t think anyone will overlook all these benefits and will postpone taking decisive action towards becoming a member.

 For further questions on how you can go about it.
 Use the link to send your questions directly to IOSH inbox.
 They would be glad to guide you properly.